Preparing for your appointmentBy Mayo Clinic Staff

-If you have ongoing sexual difficulties, such as low desire or lack of arousal, and it distresses you, make an appointment with your doctor.
+If you have ongoing sexual difficulties that distress you, make an appointment with your doctor.
 You may feel embarrassed to talk about sex with your doctor, but this topic is perfectly appropriate.
-A satisfying sex life is important to a woman's well-being at every age and stage of life.
+A satisfying sex life is important to a woman's well-being at every age.

-You may have a treatable, underlying condition, or you may benefit from lifestyle changes, therapy or a combination of treatments.
-Your primary doctor may diagnose and treat the problem or refer you to a specialist.
+You might have a treatable, underlying condition, or you might benefit from lifestyle changes, therapy or a combination of treatments.
+Your primary doctor will either diagnose and treat the problem or refer you to a specialist.

 What you can do